Charlotte Drury: 2016

 In June, Drury was set to compete in Providence, Rhode Island at the USA Gymnastics Championships, the final Olympic selection event.
 Having won the previous two selection events, Drury was considered the favorite to earn herself a return trip to Rio in August.
 However, during a training session the day before the individual event was to start, Drury sustained an injury to her right foot.
 Initially believing it to be a bruise, an MRI later confirmed a fracture in her talus bone, forcing her to withdraw from the competition.

 2021

 Charlotte placed 2nd at US Nationals in 2021 and was selected as an alternate for the 2020 Tokyo Games.

 Competitive history

 Personal life

-Drury was born in Laguna Beach, California, to Michael and Ann Drury.
-She has two older siblings: brother James and sister Emma; and a younger sister Olivia.
-She graduated from Dana Hills High School in Dana Point, California in 2014 and attended Saddleback Community College in Mission Viejo, California studying International Relations with a focus on Political Science.
-Charlotte transferred to University of California, Irvine and graduated in 2021.
-Her hobbies include photography, writing, hiking, swimming and freediving.
+Drury’s hobbies include photography, writing, hiking, swimming and freediving.
 She enjoys the travel opportunities afforded by her competition schedule and also has dual citizenship with Sweden due to her mother's heritage.

 In addition to her national and international successes as a gymnast, Drury has drawn interest from a number of advertisers.
 She has done promotional spots for footwear company Skechers and apparel company Vooray.

 Approximately two months before the Trials for the delayed Tokyo 2020 Olympic Games, Charlotte was diagnosed with Type 1 diabetes.

-Charlotte is in a relationship with Olympic gymnast Laurie Hernandez, who won gold and silver at the 2016 Olympics.
+Charlotte is in a relationship with Olympic artistic gymnast Laurie Hernandez who won gold and silver at the 2016 Olympics.